dingusagar/AstroCalc/README.md

 # Astrology
-This is an astrology app for bride-groom matching Presently the app is in Malayalam Language.
+This is an astrology app for bride-groom matching. <br>
+Presently the app is in Malayalam Language.